Skip to content

 The stop in Dublin

 After more than an hour on the plane, I had a stopover in Dublin because my flight was with Aer Lingus, an Irish airline.
 I only had an hour to catch my connecting flight, so I quickly changed planes.
 However, I was surprised by the size of the airport and had to run to find my gate.
-In the end, my flight was delayed by an hour, so I took the opportunity to eat at the airport.I also remember being surprised when the staff greeted me with, “Hello there!
+In the end, my flight was delayed by an hour, so I took the opportunity to eat at the airport.
+I also remember being surprised when the staff greeted me with, “Hello there!
 How are you?”
 In France, we usually don’t ask this kind of question—we just place our order directly.
 It was a small but pleasant cultural difference that I really appreciated.

 After that, I waited, but there were some announcements, and I couldn’t understand anything they were saying.
 As a result, I almost gave up a second time, thinking to myself, Why did I choose to move to an English-speaking environment if I can’t understand a single word?

-Seven hours in the sky
+What you do in the sky ?

 During the seven-hour flight, I think I watched Netflix—I had downloaded some movies—and listened to music.
 It didn’t feel too long, but I started to get excited when we flew over Canada.
 I also had one meal and an Irish snack, which I really appreciated.